 Recommended hotels in Bukit Bintang

 Along with a wide variety of food options, Bukit Bintang has a large selection of hotels, including some of the best hotels in Kuala Lumpur.
 You’ll find options for any budget, with many three-star and four-star accommodations.
-Most of the hotels are also within walking distance of several cafes, restaurants, and bars.
+Most of the hotels are also within walking distance of several cafes, restaurants, and bars, and the monorail station.

 - JW Marriott Hotel, Kuala Lumpur: Enjoy drinks, food, and swimming without setting foot outside of this five-star hotel.
 It’s a luxurious location with elegant furnishings and spacious rooms.
 When you’re ready to shop, you can quickly reach the popular Golden Triangle of commercial spaces just a few blocks away.